-CONTENT

-- Specify who is issuing the warning, invoking a chorus of credible sources. - Describe exactly what action people should take and explain why. - Note the timeframe for when to engage in the behavior. - Single out who should take action and explain why. - Outline the consequences of taking the action. - Indicate if the recommendations have changed or may change in the future. - Channel concerns about potential risk to productive behaviors.
+CONTENT: STYLE: Specify who is issuing the warning, invoking a chorus of credible sources.
+Aim for clarity, by using simply worded messages and avoiding technical jargon.
+Describe exactly what action people should take and explain why.
+Be as concrete as possible and use familiar landmarks when telling people what to do.
+Note the timeframe for when to engage in the behavior.Single out who should take action and explain why.
+Project confidence and certainty, while preparing people for dynamic conditions.
+Outline the consequences of taking the action.Indicate if the recommendations have changed or may change Employ accurate information; avoid any misunderstanding. in the future.Channel concerns about potential risk to productive behaviors.
+Maintain consistency; avoid "mixed messages."
+Explain when advice differs or evolves.